hackgvl/trolley-tracker-api-dot-net/README.md

   Suggest **ManageTrolley@yeahthattrolley.com** - role = **RouteManagers**

 Because the web page is not secured, the public pages can be viewed by anyone in the public with no login.
 People will come across it and might register, but it will have no effect unless they bulk register a zillion user IDs and fill the database quota.
+Password guessing attacks could succeed if simple passwords are used.